 ant_media_flutter: ^1.4.1

-You need to click the Pub get button to install the dependencies.
+Click Pub get to install the dependency.

-Step 3: Publish a WebRTC Live Stream in Flutter Web
+Step 3: Publish a WebRTC Live Stream

 import 'dart:core';